kceder/HyperTube/README.md

 **Only Project constraint:**
 Libraries executing the transfer from a torrent to a video stream are forbidden: use of libraries such as webtorrent, pulsar or peerflix aretherefore considered cheating.

+**Comments about the eval form and our test coverage/results** We reviewed the eval form and based on our tests we comply with all points, apart from:
+- Search engine must interrogate at least 2 external sources --> apparently all projects only used one
+- Video conversion: For example this magnet must be streamable: --> we were not able to make it work.

+Apart from these 2 points, all good, and we guarantee all works up to 10 movie downloads at same time (above this, there will be space issues in school computers and also slows down requests).

+We have 3 bonuses:
+- Website is translated
+- Advanced search (genre, keyword, min rating)
+- infinite scroll